felipehvieira/tauri-test-examples/README.md

-Using this repository for studying Tauri with Next JS and save some examples
+Using this repository for studying Tauri with Next JS and save some examples.